Hullett Provincial Wildlife Area

 We have a wide range of research and development happening here at Hullett.

-Along with Mallard nesting tubes, Hullett Marsh contains over 150 Eastern Bluebird boxes, 145 Wood Duck boxes and 38 Eastern Screech-Owl boxes
+Along with Mallard nesting tubes, Hullett Marsh contains over 150 Eastern Bluebird boxes, 118 Wood Duck boxes and 18 Eastern Screech-Owl boxes.

-The mallard nests are surveyed every year and the percentage of success vary from year to year due to weather and predators.
+Both mallard tubes and duck boxes are surveyed every year with success rate varying from year to year due to several factors such as weather and predation.

 What is Phragmites?